 - For borrowers and Loan Officers, receiving the Clear to Close is like music to your ears!

-- After receiving your Clear to Close (CTC), there will be a series of quality control checks that take place.
+- After receiving your Clear to Close (CTC), there will be a series of quality control checks that take place

-- This is part of the process of ensuring that all the proverbial I’s are dotted and T’s are crossed, it is a formality to protect the lender.
+- This is part of the process of ensuring that all the proverbial I’s are dotted and T’s are crossed, it is a formality to protect the lender

-- Three days prior to closing, you will receive a series of disclosures which will outline all of your loan details and state your required cash to close.
+- Final disclosures will outline all of your loan details and state your required cash to close

-- Upon receiving these disclosures, it is important that you immediately acknowledge them as there are timing requirements for closing.
+- Upon receiving these disclosures, it is important that you immediately acknowledge them as there are timing requirements for closing

-- Prior to closing, you will prepare a Certified Check to cover your cash to close amount.
+- Prior to closing, you will prepare a Certified Check to cover your cash to close amount